usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 3. The derived authenticator SHALL be valid only as long as the subscriber is authorized to hold the original authenticator.
 4. The CSP SHOULD record the details of the original authenticator used as the basis for derived authenticator issuance.
 5. The CSP SHOULD set the expiration of the derived authenticator to the expiration, if any, of the primary authenticator.
 There are instances where the derived authenticator need not be directly tied to the expiration of the primary authenticator as the derived authenticator can provide authentication services in its place, for example, while the expiring primary credential is being replaced.
-6. The derived authenticator type MAY be any AAL, regardless of the AAL of the primary authenticator or IAL of the bound credential.
+6. The derived authenticator type MAY be any AAL, regardless of the AAL of the primary authenticator or the IAL of the bound credential.

 #### 6.5.2.
 AAL 2 Requirements